How Should I Pronounce MECE? Origins of a Key Business Term

 Example of The MECE Rule in Action

-To take a simple example case, let’s say that we wish to divide up the population of the United Kingdom.
+To take a simple example case, let’s say that we wish to divide up the United Kingdom population.
 Perhaps we are splitting up groups of customers for a marketing exercise.

 However, this way of breaking down the population is not a MECE definition for the following reasons:

 - It is not Collectively Exhaustive (CE) as it fails to account for everyone in the population.
 For one thing, there will be people working in plenty of other places: for example, retail and agriculture.
-Also, there will be large parts of the UK population who do not work at all, including children, the elderly, and the unemployed.
+Also, large parts of the UK population do not work, including children, the elderly, and the unemployed.

-- Slightly more subtly, this breakdown is not Mutually Exclusive (ME), as it is possible to be in both categories.
+- Slightly subtly, this breakdown is not Mutually Exclusive (ME), as possible to be in both categories.
 Pretty much any manufacturing company will have office staff, and these individuals would sit in both categories.

 A better MECE way of dividing the UK population would be by age.
 For example, we could split the community into five age brackets, as with the following list: